 - Pop culture narrative–Movies, TV shows, and celebrities are awesome fodder for creative examples.
 Look to popular culture to pull analogies and stories that will help serve as examples for your teaching time.

 - Film festival–Give your students two weeks to shoot and edit short movies (3-5 minutes) around a specific theme.
 Give them guidelines and rules.
-Then, on the day of your lesson, use them to support the biblical theme your teaching.
+Then, on the day of your lesson, use them to support the biblical theme of your teaching.

 These are just a few quick ideas to spruce things up a bit.